harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Issue:**

 Hi, I had provisioned a Helm Connector as the Connector Artifact Server.
 I would like to get the details of the connector via Harness SDK.
-I am aware of the Github ([repo] (https://github.com/harness/harness-go-sdk)), however I cannot find the exact function I need to use,etc. Kindly help.
+I am aware of the [GitHub repo](https://github.com/harness/harness-go-sdk), however I cannot find the exact function I need to use,etc. Kindly help.

 **Solution:**

-If you want to get harness configurations or automate creation of resources you can use the ([REST APIs](https://harness.io/docs/api/tag/Connectors)).
+If you want to get harness configurations or automate creation of resources you can use the [REST APIs](https://harness.io/docs/api/tag/Connectors).

 **Issue:**